dilangaem/SpinAI/README.md

 # SpinAI
-How to find magnetic materials for Spintronic Applications This repository contains a metal/nonmetal classifier developed using random forest algorithm.
-We combine this classifier with the CubicGAN model for computationally discovering new spintronic materials.
+How to find magnetic materials for Spintronic Applications.

+This repository contains a magnetic/nonagnetic classifier developed using deep neural network algorithm.
+We use this classifier along with CubicGAN model for screening new spintronic materials.
 Our work is reported in detail in the following publication.